Tips and Resources for Virtual ASQ Screenings

 - ASQ Online.
 If you’re an ASQ Online customer, email parents a link to your Family Access website, where they can either complete the questionnaire online, or view it and provide verbal answers during a phone or video conference.
 Learn more about ASQ Online.

-This resource also may be helpful to programs that don’t have access to their ASQ box or materials, or are not ASQ Online subscribers.
+The Special Release Materials may be helpful to programs that don’t have access to their ASQ box or materials, or are not ASQ Online subscribers.
 Fillable PDFs of the Information Summary Sheets are included for professionals to use for recording responses and scores.

 2. Prepare parents for the screening ahead of time.